As a current School of Management student, you can take advantage of these services and resources.

 Your GPA for all courses taken at UB.

 Sophomore standing achieved by completing a minimum of 30 units.

 * If MTH 121 or MTH 141 is successfully completed prior to changing to the accounting or business administration major, these substitute for MTH 131.
 The School of Management's repeat policy is applied to all attempted calculus courses.

 Important note: Although students must meet all of the conditions in the chart above, it is possible the academic review process directs students to choose an alternative major as soon as the end of their first semester or first-year if performance indicators are too low to improve to the minimum standards in a timely fashion.
 Transfer students should note that they will also be subject to this review process.

 Once students enter the upper-level (300/400 level) management courses, to maintain good academic standing in your major, you must achieve a minimum upper-level major GPA of 2.0 in addition to a UB cumulative and an overall cumulative GPA of 2.0.

 Accounting majors must also achieve minimum grades of C in MGA 301, MGA 311, MGA 302 and MGA 314 to continue to the senior year accounting courses.
 “C” grades in both MGA 301 and MGA 311 are required to remain enrolled in MGA 302 and MGA 314.
 Students who are dismissed from the accounting major in the junior year can join the business administration major provided their upper-level requirements GPA is still a minimum of 2.0 and they have not failed a required management course during a second enrollment in the course.

-Entering college freshmen who were admitted directly to one of the 4+1 programs. must earn an overall undergraduate GPA of 3.25* to move seamlessly to the MS program.
+Entering first-year students who were admitted directly to one of the 4+1 programs. must earn an overall, UB, and management undergraduate GPA of 3.25* to move seamlessly to the MS program.

 Add value to your academic degree by engaging in experiences beyond the classroom.